Workflow automation rules

-Last update: 02.12.2022
+Last update: 16.08.2024

 In terms of support, there are a lot of things that can and should be automated.
 And rules are your best option here.
 Setting them up once will help the agents avoid the routine and save them plenty of time for more important things.
+You can find examples of these rules, along with detailed setup instructions, in our knowledge base here.

 Despite the impressive possibilities of the rules, they have a simple structure.
 Each rule consists of conditions and actions.
 All cases are checked for compliance with the conditions.
 If the conditions are met, then the actions you specify are performed.